cbor-wg/CBORbis/draft-ietf-cbor-7049bis.md

 Protocols using tag values 0 and 1 extend the generic data model ({{cbor-data-models}}) with data items representing points in time.

+### Standard Date/Time String {#stringdatetimesect}

 Tag value 0 is for date/time strings that follow the standard format described in {{RFC3339}}, as refined by Section 3.3 of {{RFC4287}}.

+### Epoch-based Date/Time {#epochdatetimesect}

-Tag value 1 is for numerical representation of seconds relative to 1970-01-01T00:00Z in UTC time.
-(For the non-negative values that the Portable Operating System Interface (POSIX) defines, the number of seconds is counted in the same way as for POSIX "seconds since the epoch" {{TIME_T}}.)
-The tagged item can be a positive or negative integer (major types 0 and 1), or a floating-point number (major type 7 with additional information 25, 26, or 27).
-Note that the number can be negative (time before 1970-01-01T00:00Z) and, if a floating-point number, indicate fractional seconds.
+Tag value 1 is for numerical representation of civil time expressed in seconds relative to 1970-01-01T00:00Z (in UTC time).

+The tagged item MUST be an unsigned or negative integer (major types 0 and 1), or a floating-point number (major type 7 with additional information 25, 26, or 27).

+Non-negative values (major type 0 and non-negative floating-point numbers) stand for time values on or after 1970-01-01T00:00Z UTC and are interpreted according to POSIX {{TIME_T}}.
+(POSIX time is also known as UNIX Epoch time.
+Note that leap seconds are handled specially by POSIX time and this results in a 1 second discontinuity several times per decade.)
+Note that applications that require the expression of times beyond early 2106 cannot leave out support of 64-bit integers for the tagged value.

+Negative values (major type 1 and negative floating-point numbers) are interpreted as determined by the application requirements as there is no universal standard for UTC count-of-seconds time before 1970-01-01T00:00Z (this is particularly true for points in time that precede discontinuities in national calendars).

+To indicate fractional seconds, floating point values can be used within Tag 1 instead of integer values.
+Note that this generally requires binary64 support, as binary16 and binary32 provide non-zero fractions of seconds only for a short period of time around early 1970.
+An application that requires Tag 1 support may restrict the tagged value to be an integer (or a floating-point value) only.

 ### Bignums {#bignums}